-This map shows the state and development of the economy of the regions during the three-year period.
+This map shows the state and development of the infrastructure of the regions during the four-year period.
 The saturated color in the lower left corner shows that Sofia (capital) is the most developed region when it comes to infrastructure.
-Ruse (in 2008 and 2009) and Sofia (district) (2008) also score high in this category.
-The latter has a negative development trend for the last two years of the period, demonstrated by the dropping saturation on the map.
+Ruse (in 2008 and 2009) and Stara Zagora (2010 and 2011) also score high in this category.